Coconut Hotel: Recording

 For Coconut Hotel, Mayo Thompson, Steve Cunningham and Frederick Barthelme returned to Andrus studio in Houston.

-Mayo Thompson commented on the recording process: "It was done in a slightly more leisurely way, but we recorded all live in stereo, a pair of matched condenser microphones...
+Thompson commented on the recording process: "It was done in a slightly more leisurely way, but we recorded all live in stereo, a pair of matched condenser microphones...
 There's no plan...
 The development of it is not in the usual musical way—there's not a melodic development, there's not a rhythmic development, there's not an intensifying of the dynamic strategy or anything."

 Music

-The album contains 36 one second pieces, the second track "Water Pour" consists of a two-minute piece that is played twice, Mayo Thompson said this was in reference to a performance habit of Mozart.
+The album contains 36 one second pieces, the second track "Water Pour" consists of a two-minute piece that is played twice, Thompson said this was in reference to a performance habit of Mozart.

-Steve Cunningham elaborated on how Coconut Hotel was a natural progression from The Parable of Arable Land in the 2nd issue of Mother: Houston's Rock Magazine (1968):- "It is definitely a natural progression.
+Steve Cunningham elaborated on how Coconut Hotel was a natural progression from The Parable of Arable Land in the 2nd issue of Mother: Houston's Rock Magazine (1968): "It is definitely a natural progression.
 We feel that we are now doing the right thing, having in the past done likewise."

 Reception

-Richie Unterberger of AllMusic, wrote: "This has so little commercial potential that it makes Zappa's Lumpy Gravy sound like AM radio fodder" also adding, "It's totally uncompromising, and rather wearisome, to be honest.
+Richie Unterberger of AllMusic wrote: "This has so little commercial potential that it makes Zappa's Lumpy Gravy sound like AM radio fodder" also adding, "It's totally uncompromising, and rather wearisome, to be honest.
 It's like nothing else that nominally 'rock' groups were doing in 1967."